TranXuanHoang/NodeJS/06-blog/README.md

 This project builds up a blog website with

 * the front-end [`client`](./client) is a `React` app
 * and the back-end is a set of `microservices` which are `Express.js` based `Node.js` apps providing APIs for creating and retrieving posts and comments.
-The backend includes three `microservices`
+The backend includes four `microservices`

   * [`posts`](./posts) - providing APIs to create new posts
   * [`comments`](./comments) - providing APIs to create new comments